 Trauma - managing trauma through trauma-informed practice.

-Neurodiversity Support for Girls & Women with ASD/ADHD
+Neurodiversity Support for Girls & Women with Autism & ADHD

 Experiencing a lack of support due to social misconceptions - girls and women can be experts at masking their true selves, and may often be overlooked by professionals due to stereotyped expectations about how Autism presents.